Caba, La Union: American Colonization

-In 1903, the Philippine commission reorganized the administrative and territorial set-up of municipalities in the country.
-Due to a meager population of financial difficulties, some smaller municipalities were integrated.
-Caba was integrated with Aringay while Santo Tomas to Agoo.
+In 1903, the Philippine Commission reorganized the administrative and territorial structure of municipalities across the country.
+Due to a sparse population and financial challenges, smaller municipalities were merged.
+As a result, Caba was integrated with Aringay, while Santo Tomas was merged with Agoo.

-In 1907, Executive Order no. 41 was issued which provided that Caba be separated from Aringay.
-The order took effect on January 1, 1908, thus Caba again became a regular municipality with Francisco Sobredillo as Chief Executive.
+In 1907, Executive Order No. 41 was issued, mandating the separation of Caba from Aringay.
+This order took effect on January 1, 1908, officially restoring Caba as a regular municipality, with Francisco Sobredillo serving as its Chief Executive.